 - Enhance the company's HSE policies based on real-world experiences. - Promote a culture of learning and improvement, reducing the likelihood of future incidents. - Ensure all employees contribute to a safer, healthier workplace.

 HSE Training

-In 2023, the total
+In 2023, the training included 900 employees.